Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Empirical approach

 Figure~\ref{fig:seasonality} Panel (b) shows the $HVUR$ for each month of the year and labor market region, reflecting strong seasonality within each year.
 The seasonality in labor demand align with those shown for the employment shares.
 At the beginning of a season, e.g. in June and December in Zell am See, demand for hospitality jobs is very high.
 While employment shares remain high during the season, demand for hospitality jobs subsequently decreases, likely reflecting job filling.

 I use this vacancy-to-unemployment ratio $HVUR$ at the time of labor market access as my treatment variable, standardized to have mean zero and variance of one to simplify interpretation.
 A key assumption is that the labor market trajectories of treated refugees, who receive labor market access during times of higher seasonal labor demand, would have evolved in parallel as those receiving access during times of lower seasonal labor demand, i.e. the control group.
 One potential concern is strategic granting of positive asylum decisions if seasonal demand for hospitality jobs is high, as refugees are an important part of the hospitality workforce.
+Figure~\ref{fig:seasonality} Panel (c) shows that the average number of refugees for each month of the year and labor market region does not show seasonal patterns similar to the hospitality labor demand.

-To address this concern, I regress the number of refugees who receive labor market access in each month-labor market region pair on my treatment variable.
-Column 1 of Table~\ref{tab:validating_treatment_number} shows that there is no significant correlation between the number of refugees receiving labor market access and the treatment variable.
-Additionally, I regress the $HVUR$ on different average refugee characteristics at the time of labor market access for each labor market region.
+To address this concern even more specifically, I regress the log number of refugees who receive labor market access in each month-labor market region pair on the log of my treatment variable.
+Column 1 of Table~\ref{tab:validating_treatment_number} shows that there is no significant correlation between the number of refugees receiving labor market access and the treatment variable, with an estimated elasticity of 0.01.
+Columns 2-6 show that there is also no significant correlation when regressing the level of the HVUR on the number of refugees and average refugee characteristics at the time of labor market access.
 If younger individuals or individuals from certain countries of origin are more likely to work in the hospitality sector, there may be strategic granting to these groups.
-As columns 2-5 of Table~\ref{tab:validating_treatment_number} show, I find no evidence for this.
-Columns 6-9 show evidence that treated refugees are not more likely to have used one of the exceptions to be employed, employed in the hospitality sector, self-employed before labor market access, or to be in labor market training before receiving labor market access.
-Finally, due to strict moving restrictions before receiving labor market access, refugees cannot strategically sort into regions with higher demand for hospitality jobs before receiving labor market access.
-Column 10 supports this argument.
+As columns 3-6 of Table~\ref{tab:validating_treatment_number} show, I find no evidence for this.
+Columns 7-10 show evidence that treated refugees are not more likely to have used one of the exceptions to be employed, employed in the hospitality sector, self-employed before labor market access, or to be in labor market training before receiving labor market access.
+To further strengthen my identification strategy, I instrument my treatment variable with pre-refugee-inflow seasonality in the hospitality sector, providing additional evidence that refugee placement and seasonal labor demand are not endogenous to each other in section~\ref{sec:robustness}.
+The interpretation of my results remains unchanged.